galasa-dev/cli/docs/generated/galasactl_runs_get.md

 ### Options

 ```
       --age string         the age of the test run(s) we want information about.
 Supported formats are: 'FROM' or 'FROM:TO', where FROM and TO are each ages, made up of an integer and a time-unit qualifier.
-Supported time-units are 'h' (hours), 'm' (minutes), 'w' (weeks), 'd' (days).
+Supported time-units are 'd' (days), 'h' (hours), 'm' (minutes), 'w' (weeks).
 If missing, the TO part is defaulted to '0h'.
 Examples: '--age 1d' , '--age 6h:1h'
       --format string      output format for the data returned.
 Supported formats are: 'details', 'raw', 'summary'. (default "summary")
   -h, --help               help for get
       --name string        the name of the test run we want information about